 As each type of diabetes requires different treatment, it is vitally important that you receive the correct diagnosis.
-For instance, while Type 1 diabetes develops predominantly in children

 We have made an effort to list the most common and the most serious examples of misdiagnosis, but the reality is that any time you receive a diagnosis from a healthcare professional, they have a duty of care to provide the most accurate diagnosis possible.

 No matter what the condition, if you were misdiagnosed or there was a delay in diagnosis that led to a worsening of your symptoms or prognosis, you should contact the misdiagnosis specialists on the medical negligence team at Hugh James.
-They will talk though your case to help you determine if you are eligible to claim.
+They will talk through your case to help you determine if you are eligible to claim.

 Hugh James has won millions of pounds in compensation for people who have been misdiagnosed or had a negligent delay in diagnosis.
 We are able to assist you in dealing with the challenges and frustrations arising from both the temporary and long-term consequences of this misdiagnosis.

 We understand the devastating effect that a misdiagnosis can have to your recovery.
 For this reason, we offer a range of services to people who are recovering from such an injury, with a view to providing the best possible outcome both in financial terms and in terms of physical and mental rehabilitation.

 Our specialist team of medical negligence solicitors will also provide help and guidance to brain or head injury patients and their families with problems relating to:

 Our team of lawyers is accredited by the Association of Personal Injury Lawyers and the Solicitors Regulation Authority.